Working away from College

 Changing your password

 You will need to change your password the first time you log in to a college computer.
 Your new password must have a minimum of six characters.
-If you want to reset your password again after this, you can press CTRL+ALT+DEL while logged onto a PC or use one of the password reset machines.
-These are on the walls in the libraries and next to IT Services at Merton and Wandsworth.
-To use the machine, swipe your id card and it will print a receipt with your new password.
+If you want to reset your password again after this, you can press CTRL+ALT+DEL while logged onto a PC or visit the library and ask a member of staff to re-set.

 We give you print credits at the start of your course and monthly after that.
 If you need to top up your balance, you can buy more at one of the college libraries.
 Any unused print credits at the end of your course are non-refundable.